for Veterans and the Public

 You can be tested for hepatitis B at your VA medical center.
 This test is done by taking a sample of your blood.

-Your doctor may ask you to do the following tests:
+Your provider may recommend the following tests:

-Hepatitis B surface antibody (
+Hepatitis B surface antibody (Anti-HBs)

 If this test is positive, it means that: